2002 FIFA World Cup qualification: CAF

 The Confederation of African Football was allocated five qualifying berths for the 2002 FIFA World Cup.
 51 teams entered the qualification process.

-Burundi withdrew before the draw was made while Niger and Comoros chose not to participate.
+Burundi withdrew before the draw was made, while Niger chose not to participate.

-Guinea was excluded from the competition during the final round for government interference with its national association, resulting in their results obtained in the final round being annulled.
+Guinea were disqualified from the competition during the final round for government interference with its national association, resulting in their results obtained in the final round being annulled.

 Africa's five automatic qualifying berths were taken by Cameroon, Senegal, Tunisia, South Africa, and Nigeria.

 There were two rounds of play: